Fans Think Psalm West Looks Just Like His Famous Siblings In Kim Kardashian’s New Photo

-Kim Kardashian’s New Saint Photo Is Sparking All Kinds Of Family Resemblance & Fans Are Taking Notice
+Kim Kardashian’s New Psalm Photo Is Sparking All Kinds Of Family Resemblance & Fans Are Taking Notice

 Two months ago, he was welcomed into the world.
 A month ago, his mom released the first close-up picture of him.
 And today, she has posted another picture of him.
 On Wednesday, July 10, Kim Kardashian shared another photo of Psalm West and duh, it is a really cute photo.
 And, as many fans noted on social media, Kardashian and Kanye West's fourth kid looks like his older siblings.
 Like, a lot like his older siblings.

-Note: Correction: A previous version of this headline incorrectly included the name of another one of Kardashian's children.
-It has since been updated.